Using geospatial data

 Geospatial data is critical for monitoring progress on the SDGs, localizing SDG monitoring and policy tools, and informing the development of policies upstream.

-The SDGs are highly dependent on geospatial information and Earth observations (EO) as the primary data for relating people to their location and place, and to measure where progress is, or is not being made.
-According to the UN GGIM, approximately 20% of the SDG indicators can be interpreted and measured either through direct use of geospatial data itself or through integration with other statistical data.
+The SDGs are highly dependent on geospatial information and Earth observations as the primary data for relating people to their location and place, and to measure where progress is, or is not being made.
+According to the United Nations Committee of Experts on Global Geospatial Information Management (UN-GGIM), approximately 20% of the SDG indicators can be interpreted and measured either through direct use of geospatial data itself or through integration with other statistical data.

 Furthermore, the geospatial dimension enables analysis and identification of trends and patterns, making the SDGs actionable at more fine-grained levels.
 In transforming these data and statistics into information, policymakers can develop targeted policy action by generating knowledge and insights.

-At the SDG Transformation Center, we seek to produce new original geospatial indicators for the SDGs that can fill in critical data gaps and better inform the current state of a set of Sustainable Development Goals at local and national scales in a more timely and granular fashion.
+Together with various partners, the SDG Transformation Center seeks to produce new original geospatial indicators for the SDGs that can fill in critical data gaps and better inform the current state of a set of SDGs at national and local scales in a more timely and granular fashion.

 Our work